 A 1980 report by the Committee for the Restoration of the German English Academy says the north building was purchased by the German-English Academy in 1907 and connected the two structures.
 Two years later, a high school department was added and in 1912 a reinforced concrete and steel high school building – with a pool and a second-floor assembly hall – was built on Milwaukee Street, directly behind the Broadway building.

 The University School moved out in 1927 and for the next four years, the German-English Academy was home to Klode Furniture, which later relocated to Plankinton Avenue.
 In 1932, MSOE bought the building, which was designated a city landmark in 1973 and was added to the National Register four years later.

-Meanwhile, the Milwaukee Jewish Center purchased the Milwaukee Street Building – with funds raised at least in part by Lizzie Kander’s "The Settlement Cook Book."
+Meanwhile, the Milwaukee Jewish Center purchased the Milwaukee Street Building (pictured below) – with funds raised at least in part by Lizzie Kander’s "The Settlement Cook Book."
 It, too, was sold to MSOE in 1947.
 That has since been razed due to its precarious condition.
 MSOE employees speak of quite literally seeing that building’s brickwork crumble to the touch.

 In 1980, MSOE announced plans to raze the German-English Academy building because of its poor condition and one school official was quoted in an article saying, "the (roof) tiles are flying off into the street."
 There are photos of a crane with a wrecking ball sitting out front, waiting for the order to begin demolition, but, fortunately, that order never came.

 Instead the city worked out a deal in which MSOE agreed to sell the German-English Academy to a developer who would convert it to office space and the city and MPS would sell to MSOE the former site of Jefferson Street School – on Jefferson and State, now the site of an MSOE soccer pitch – so that MSOE would have space to expand, if necessary.